 Fisher Investments believes ESG investors are best served by an investment process that considers both top-down and bottom-up factors.
 Integrating ESG analysis at the country, sector and stock levels consistent with clients’ investment goals and ESG policies maximises the likelihood of achieving desired performance and improving environmental and social conditions worldwide.

 Fisher Investments (FI) considers environmental, social and governance (ESG) factors throughout the investment process.
 Additionally, FI regularly screens and tailors the investment approach for separately managed accounts depending on the particular guidelines mandated by the client.

 In accordance with Fisher Investments Ireland Limited’s (FII) shareholder engagement policy, please review the proxy voting reports provided on this page for the annual disclosure on how such policy has been implemented for the previous year.
 As noted in such policy, the proxy voting reports only include data for FII’s clients who have authorized and directed FII to vote proxies.
 Only certain Fisher Investments Institutional Group clients have given FII such authorization and direction.
 Therefore, there is no proxy voting report (and therefore no annual disclosure under FII’s shareholder engagement policy) for non-institutional clients of FII.

-To comply with the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended (“SFDR”), Fisher Investments Ireland Limited (“FII”) has provided the below disclosure describing various policies related to sustainability and environmental, social and governance (“ESG”) factors, as well as information on ESG oriented strategies FII has available to institutional clients.
-Because FII delegates its portfolio management services to its parent company, Fisher Asset Management, LLC, doing business as Fisher Investments (“FI”), subject to FII’s oversight, such policies and strategies are implemented by FI, but apply to FII’s services provided to FII’s institutional clients.
+To comply with the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended (“SFDR”), Fisher Investments Ireland Limited (“FII”) has provided the below sustainability-related disclosures that describe various policies related to sustainability and environmental, social and governance (“ESG”) factors, as well as information on ESG orientated strategies FII has available to institutional clients.
+Because FII delegates its portfolio management services to its parent company, Fisher Asset Management, LLC, trading as Fisher Investments (“FI”), subject to FII’s oversight, such policies and strategies are implemented by FI, but apply to FII’s services provided to FII’s institutional clients.

 FI generally evaluates and integrates Sustainability Risks and ESG factors at multiple stages throughout the investment process.
 “Sustainability Risk” is defined by SFDR as an environmental, social or governance event or condition that, if it occurs, could cause a negative material impact on the value of the investment.